 Visiting Day is always on the third Saturday of the July session.

 2024 Camp Session Fees

 There is a $300 discount for each additional child per family registering for 7 weeks; $185 for 3 or 4 weeks.
 (Due to a quirk in our new registration system, the $185 discount will be added for each additional sibling — if you sign up for 7 weeks, we will add the additional discount after you register.)

 Bus fee: $50 each way

 All families are eligible for payment plans to help manage camp tuition.
 Partial scholarship is available and is awarded according to need, as determined by family circumstances and review of current tax returns.
-A scholarship form is available through our registration system, so please register to access it.
+Please email Mike Salop at firstname.lastname@example.org to request a scholarship form.

 Additional questions?
 Please don’t hesitate to call/contact us!